-- Your personal non-concessional superannuation contribution must be made to your superannuation fund by 30 June 2021.
-We note that you cannot receive the Government's co-contribution for personal contributions claimed as a tax deduction (as these are concessional contribution); - Your assessable income, reportable fringe benefits and reportable employer superannuation contributions must be less than \$54,837 per annum; - 10% or more of your total income for the year must be from employment and/or carrying on a business; - You are under 71 years of age; - You are a permanent resident of Australia; and - You lodge an income tax return for the year.
+- Your personal non-concessional superannuation contribution must be made to your superannuation fund by 30 June 2022.
+We note that you cannot receive the Government's co-contribution for personal contributions claimed as a tax deduction (as these are concessional contribution); - Your assessable income, reportable fringe benefits and reportable employer superannuation contributions must be less than \$56,112 per annum; - 10% or more of your total income for the year must be from employment and/or carrying on a business; - You are under 71 years of age; - You are a permanent resident of Australia; and - You lodge an income tax return for the year.

-The maximum benefit is a \$500 co-contribution from the Government when an individual's assessable income including reportable fringe benefits is \$39,837 or less and a personal contribution of \$1,000 has been made.
-This benefit reduces on a sliding scale between the assessable incomes of \$39,837 and \$54,837.
-In addition, from 1 July 2017 your total superannuation balance must be less than \$1.6m and you must not have exceeded your Non-Concessional Contribution Cap in the relevant financial year in order to qualify for this incentive.
+The maximum benefit is a \$500 co-contribution from the Government when an individual's assessable income including reportable fringe benefits is \$41,112 or less and a personal contribution of \$1,000 has been made.
+This benefit reduces on a sliding scale between the assessable incomes of \$41,112 and \$56,112.
+In addition, from 1 July 2017 your total superannuation balance must be less than \$1.6m on the 30th of June the year before the contributions are made and you must not have exceeded your Non-Concessional Contribution Cap in the relevant financial year in order to qualify for this incentive.

-(I) Contributions for Spouse
+(H) Contributions for Spouse